 Former Cadet Corporal Miss Emma Jennings, Hereford Detachment of Hereford & Worcester Army Cadet Force, was also formally presented with her Gold Duke of Edinburgh Award.

-You can find out more about the Lord Lieutenants’ Awards here.
+Find out more about the Lord Lieutenants’ Awards.